Borgdude/prayer-bot/README.md

 # prayer-bot
-This is an SMS bot powered by Twillo that will allow users to submit a prayer that will be stored in a MongoDB and Google Sheets (soon).
+This is an SMS bot powered by Twilio that will allow users to submit a prayer that will be stored in a MongoDB and Google Sheets (soon).
 In the future, there will be a website that admins can log in to control the bot.
 ##Installation
 Things you need: